Drilling of a new well launched at 'Oil Rocks'

-Project depth of the well to the "Girmekialti Lay Destesi", the drilling of which implemented by the Trust of Complex Drilling Works commissioned under order of the "Oil Rocks" Oil and Gas Extraction Office of the "Azneft" Production Union, is 1430 meters.
+Report informs citing SOCAR, the project depth of the well to the "Girmekialti Lay Destesi", the drilling of which implemented by the Trust of Complex Drilling Works commissioned under order of the "Oil Rocks" Oil and Gas Extraction Office of the "Azneft" Production Union, is 1300 meters.

 According to geologists, 10 tons of oil will be extracted from the well daily.